What do you like to do online?

 Worried about someone you’ve been chatting to online?

 Have you met someone online and you’re not sure they are who they say they are?
 Is an online relationship moving too fast?
-Is someone trying to take things further by showing you porn or asking you to do sexual stuff on webcam?
+Is someone trying to take things further by showing you porn or asking you to do sexual stuff on camera?
 If you’re doing things you don’t want to do it’s never too late to get help.
 You won’t be in trouble.

 Talk to an adult you trust, like a parent, carer, teacher or youth worker.
 If you don’t want to speak to someone you know there are organisations who can help.